 Tasting and enjoying the culinary products of a country is like exploring all its traditions at once.
 In recent years, gastronomy has become essential for understanding the culture and way of life of a territory.
 Gastronomy represents an opportunity to boost and diversify tourism, promote local economic development, involve various professional sectors (producers, chefs, markets, etc.), and incorporate new uses into the primary sector.
-The role of gastronomy in destination choice and tourist consumption has led to the growth of a cuisine based on high-quality local products and the consolidation of its own gastronomic tourism market.
+The role of gastronomy in the choice of destinations and tourist consumption is the result of the growth of a cuisine based on quality local products and the consolidation of its own gastronomic tourism market.

 Gastronomic tourism focuses on food as an attraction for exploration and a tourist destination.
 Although food has always been part of hospitality services for tourists, it was not emphasized in the tourism industry until the late 1990s.
 It now includes a variety of formats and products, such as gastronomic routes, cooking classes, restaurants, weekends on farms, cookbooks, gastronomic guides, and new or adapted recipes, dishes, and ingredients.